Wild turkey: Rio Grande wild turkey (Meleagris gallopavo intermedia)

+M. g. intermedia have relatively long legs.

 The Rio Grande wild turkey ranges through Texas to Oklahoma, Kansas, New Mexico, Colorado, Oregon, Utah, and was introduced to central and western California, as well as parts of a few northeastern states.
 It was also introduced to Hawaiʻi in the late 1950s.
 Population estimates for this subspecies are around 1,000,000.
 This subspecies, native to the central plain states, was first described in 1879, and has relatively long legs, better adapted to a prairie habitat.
 Its body feathers often have a green-coppery sheen.
 The tips of the tail and lower back feathers are a buff-to-very light tan color.
 Its habitats are brush areas next to streams, rivers or mesquite, pine and scrub oak forests.
 The Rio Grande turkey is gregarious.

 Merriam's wild turkey (Meleagris gallopavo merriami)

 The Merriam's wild turkey ranges through the Rocky Mountains and the neighboring prairies of Wyoming, Montana and South Dakota, as well as much of the high mesa country of New Mexico, Arizona, southern Utah and the Navajo Nation, with number from 334,460 to 344,460 birds.
 The subspecies has also been introduced into Oregon.
 The initial releases of Merriam's turkeys in 1961 resulted in establishing a remnant population of Merriam's turkeys along the east-slope of Mt.
 Hood and natural immigration of turkeys from Idaho has established Merriam's flocks along the eastern border of Oregon.
 Merriam's wild turkeys live in ponderosa pine and mountainous regions.
 The subspecies was named in 1900 in honor of Clinton Hart Merriam, the first chief of the U.S. Biological Survey.
 The tail and lower back feathers have white tips and purple and bronze reflections.